Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: Equivalent Circuit Model of Cold SWS

 The radius of the beam hole can slightly affect the phase velocity, dispersion and cutoff frequency of the EM mode in the SWS \cite{liu2000study,li2013dispersion}.
 A wide beam tunnel will add significant periodic reactive loading to the SWS and introduce a stopband at the $3\pi$ point of the modal dispersion diagram, and the larger beam tunnel radius results in a larger stopband \cite{nguyen2014design}.
 On the other hand, a wide beam tunnel permits higher beam currents since the beam radius can be larger with the same current density, resulting in higher d.c. beam power and output RF power at saturation \cite{meyne2017simulation}.
 However, an e-beam of a very small radius (with the same d.c. beam current) will experience strong Coulomb repulsion between electrons, and it is unrealistic to apply an intense magnetic field to confine an e-beam with a small radius and high current density \cite{nguyen2014design}.
 Also, it is desirable to have an e-beam with a lower accelerating voltage and a higher current, resulting in a higher gain.
 Therefore, it is necessary to trade off beam tunnel size, current density, and beam radius to optimize TWT properties, such as linear gain and efficiency.

 A general and accurate circuit to model the beam tunnel hole that can be used in all cases has not been developed yet.
 In \cite{choi1995folded}, the authors modeled the circular hole as a shunt reactance, where the value depends on rectangular waveguide width and height and beam tunnel diameter.
 Also, in \cite{booske2005accurate}, a circuit model of the beam tunnel hole based on the modification of the model for different tunnel radii in \cite{marcuvitz1951waveguide} was presented.
 The reference structure is a circular waveguide connected orthogonally to the broad wall of a rectangular waveguide through a small aperture.
 The difference between the reference structure in \cite{marcuvitz1951waveguide} and the structure to be modeled is that the cylindrical tunnel is represented as a stub whose diameter equals the aperture diameter and is below the cutoff for propagation and there are two of these stubs present.
-By assuming that the hole radius is electrically small (i.e., much smaller than the guided wavelength), we can often neglect the effect of holes and model this section as a simple straight rectangular waveguide as we described in Subsection \ref{subsec:Straight-Waveguide}.
-This approximation leads to acceptable results and more investigation for an specific example is provided in Appendix \ref{app:Non-cross-Section-Interaction}.
+By assuming that the hole radius is electrically small (i.e., much smaller than the guided wavelength), we can often neglect the effect of holes and model this section as a simple straight rectangular waveguide as described in Subsection \ref{subsec:Straight-Waveguide}.
+This approximation leads to acceptable results and more investigation for a specific example is provided in Appendix \ref{app:Non-cross-Section-Interaction}.
+In addition, several papers designed serpentine waveguide TWTs without considering the effect of the beam tunnel hole, and some papers used the straight waveguide model for it, including \cite{choi1995folded,liu1995folded,na2002analysis,han2003design}.

+In TWTs designed for millimeter waves and even higher frequencies, the e-beam tunnel is often enlarged to achieve higher transmission rates, thereby causing a bandgap at the $3\pi$ point.
+For large beam tunnel dimensions, one could obtain the $S$-parameters of the straight segment with non-negligible tunnel loading via full-wave simulations.
+The numerically obtained $S$-parameters can then be converted into the transmission matrix $\mathbf{\underline{T}}_{\mathrm{H}}$ and used in our model.
+However, if circuit models for the segment with a large beam tunnel become available, one could also include them in the present formulation.